Skip to main content

 X-Pint-Payload: eyJ3YWxsZXQiOiIweEUyM2M5QTcwQkM3NDlFQmRkZDhj...

-The x-sumvin-pint-token header carries the raw PINT JWT (no Bearer prefix).
+The x-sumvin-pint-token header carries the raw JWT (no Bearer prefix).
 Reserve the Authorization: Bearer header for outbound calls you make to SIS using your SIS API key (for example, revocation checks or token exchange).

 What You Need to Verify